 Sadly, roost monitoring revealed the horseshoe bats, a species notably sensitive to disturbance and intolerant of strong lighting, were decreasing in numbers.

-Worcester City’s historic waterfront has benefited from significant investment and regeneration, including improved surfacing to the pathways and new lighting.
-As well as being a great piece of green infrastructure the upgraded route makes for thriving commuter access for people living on the west bank of the river to walk or cycle into the city to work.
+Worcester City’s historic waterfront has benefited from significant investment and regeneration in recent years, including improved surfacing to the pathways and new mains powered bollard lighting.
+As well as being a great piece of green infrastructure the upgraded route makes for thriving commuter access for people living on the west bank of the river to walk or cycle into the city.

-The Riverside lighting, designed to work even if the walkway is subjected to flooding, has enhanced the route for pedestrians and cyclists at night-time.
-Unfortunately, a short section of the bollard lighting was found to be located just outside the lesser horseshoe bat’s roost.
-Lesser horseshoe bats tend to fly close to the ground, avoid light and prefer uninterrupted flight paths, meaning that bollard lighting posed a major problem.
+The riverside bollard lighting, designed to work even if the walkway is flooded, has undoubtedly enhanced the route for pedestrians and cyclists at night-time.
+However, unfortunately, a short section of the bollard lighting was found to be located just outside the lesser horseshoe bat’s roost.
+Lesser horseshoe bats tend to fly close to the ground, avoid light and prefer uninterrupted flight paths, meaning the bollard lighting posed a major problem.

-Local ecologists revealed that the lighting was impacting on the bat’s ability to return to their roost under the cathedral and disperse to feed amongst nearby vegetation.
+Local ecologists revealed that the lighting was impacting the bat’s ability to feed amongst nearby vegetation and safely return to their roost under the cathedral.

-The council approached Lakeside Group to install approximately 40 environmentally friendly solar light studs (solareye®80) across a six metre stretch of the Riverside.
-Each solar stud was fitted with a ‘bat hat’ designed to reduce the upward light spillage thus reducing the potential impact on the rare bat colony.
+In order to maintain a safe public space, the council then approached Solareye to install environmentally friendly solar ground lights (known as Solareye80) across the 60 metre dark corridor.
+Each solar ground light was fitted with a ‘Bat Hat’ specifically designed to reduce the upward light spillage thus reducing the potential impact on the rare bat colony.

-The solar powered LED delineator has been designed in the UK to provide wayfinding light and requires little to no maintenance, therefore providing a cost-effective solution.
+The solar powered LED delineator has been designed in the UK to provide wayfinding light and requires little to no maintenance, therefore providing a low cost effective solution.

 “A citizen science project organised by Worcestershire County Council and Worcestershire Bat Group has found a modest but positive trend in numbers within the colony.

-There was a slight concern over their recharge capacity, especially those that are set back under thick horsechestnut tree canopies, but two years later, they are still going strong!
+There was a initial concern over their recharge capacity, especially those that are set back under thick horsechestnut tree canopies, but two years later, they are still going strong!

-The solareye®80 caught the attention of a Development Control Colleague, who recommended their use to a Developer.
-As a result, they have also been installed further along the Riverside at the Diglis Oil Basin housing development.
+The solareye80 caught the attention of a Development Control Colleague, who recommended their use to a Developer.
+As a result, they have also been installed further along the Riverside at the Dig/is Oil Basin housing development.